sudoersllc/opsbox-docs/docs/core/plugins/available_plugins.md

 ---

 ## GithubOutput
+To install with pip, run `pip install opsbox-github-output`.
+To install with UV, run `uv add opsbox-github-output`

 ### Overview
 The GithubOutput plugin creates GitHub issues based on pipeline outputs, helping track and manage tasks or problems identified during analysis.